-The number of elected representatives on the CSE varies according to the number of staff.
-Permanent members are given time credits to perform their duties, a room and a notice board and health, safety and working conditions training.
+The number of elected representatives on the CSE varies according to the number of staff (1 permanent member and I substitute member in companies with 11 to 24 employees).
+Permanent members are given time credits to perform their duties (10 hours per month by permanent member in companies with less than 50 employees), a room and a notice board and health, safety and working conditions training of at least 5 days.